-It follows from part (ii) that every order dense sublattice is weakly Urysohn and that $\Co_{\8}\left(X\right)$ is order dense in $\Co\left(X\right)$.
-Note that in (i) and (ii) it is enough to check that the property holds for all $U$ from a certain base of the topology of $X$.
-If $X$ is locally compact, one can choose this base to consist of relatively compact canonically open ($U$ is canonically open if $U=\Int \overline{U}$) sets.
+It follows from part (ii) that every order dense sublattice is weakly Urysohn and that $\Co_{b}\left(X\right)$ is order dense in $\Co\left(X\right)$.
+Note that in (i) and (ii) it is enough to check that the property holds for every $U$ from a certain base of the topology of $X$.
+If $X$ is locally compact, one can choose this base to consist of relatively compact regularly open ($U$ is regularly open if $U=\Int \overline{U}$) sets.
 Therefore, in this case the preceding result allows a refinement.

 \begin{theorem} Let $X$ be locally compact and let $E\subset \Co\left(X\right)$ be a sublattice.
 Then: \item[(i)] $E$ is a weakly Urysohn sublattice if and only if it is order dense. \item[(ii)] $E$ is regular in $\Co\left(X\right)$ if and only if $\overline{E}$ is regular and $E$ is order dense in $\overline{E}$. \end{theorem} \begin{proof} (i): We only need to prove necessity.
 Let $U\subset X$ be open nonempty and relatively compact.
 Since $E$ is weakly Urysohn, there is $f\in E_{+}\backslash\left\{\0\right\}$ which vanishes outside of $U$.
-Since $U$ is relatively compact, there is $x\in U$ such that $0<a=f\left(x\right)=\|f\|_{\8}$.
+Since $U$ is relatively compact, there is $x\in U$ such that $0<a=f\left(x\right)=\|f\|$.
 But then $\0<\frac{1}{a}f\le \1_{U}$.
 Since $U$ was chosen arbitrarily, from part (ii) of Proposition \ref{sub} we conclude that $E$ is order dense.